timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 ![Made it to the top](https://cdn.jeeveshikedthepct.com/images/d7da3dc6-5b96-481f-a10f-cd7de7a37600.jpeg)

-Once I returned to Crabtree Meadow, I was reunited briefly with Cool Rocks, before I made a weak effort to continue to the PCT and hiked a few miles on my own, before setting up camp.
+Once I returned to Crabtree Meadow, I briefly reunited with Cool Rocks before I weakly attempted to continue to the PCT.
+I hiked a few miles on my own before setting up camp.

 The next day grew even colder, cold enough to kill Ant Man's phone, and we trudged on towards Forester Pass, the highest point directly on the PCT.
 The stunning views from the top rewarded us for the day, while I tried not to think about how